AdamNaghs/shell/README.md

 2.  osys and external commands sometimes stop, or appear to perhaps because of the lack of file stream mixing.
 3. Using rm/rmdir on a does not delete a folder.
 4. Enabling/Disabling Colors is a compile time decision
+5. The login probably isnt secure (who cares? lol).
+6. Shell loop works on the assumtion the user is going to provide a newline character.
 # Todo
 ### All Versions
-    1. Get login working (credentials.h/c)
-    2. Get mixed input and output from caputure_system_call working. (cmd.c)
+    1. Get mixed input and output from caputure_system_call working. (cmd.c)
-    3. getenv is deprecated (cmd.c)
+    2. getenv is deprecated (cmd.c)
         3a.
 Find out if _dupenv_s is unix compatible 3b.
 Find ansi C and crossplatform way to replace getenv
 ### Unix